paragSmartshore/python-pull-mechanism/README.md

 - First make sure there is a virtual environment present and also make sure the correct one is selected before installing anything.
 - pip install [name-of-the-package]

+## to list all the topics created by SNS

+docker exec -it <container-id> awslocal sns list-topics